The July 2014 Bar Examination Application period will begin December 17, 2013.

 Total Score = (1.20 x sum of 5 Code scores) + (0.75 x sum of 4 Non-Code scores)

-Exam Information: Notification letters regarding approval to sit for the July 2013 Bar Examination along with other pertinent information regarding the July examination will be mailed 30 days prior to the examination (June 21, 2013).
+Exam Information: Notification letters regarding approval to sit for the February 2014 Bar Examination along with instructions will be mailed 30 days prior to the examination.

-Exam Results: Results from the July 2013 Louisiana Bar Examination will be mailed to the address on file by October 10, 2013 and posted the following day after 9:00 a.m.
-Results will be posted at the Supreme Court of Louisiana’s web site www.lasc.org, this web site and also on the walls of the Supreme Court.
+Exam Results: Results from the February 2014 Louisiana Bar Examination will be mailed to the address on file by April 24, 2014 and posted the following day after 9:00 a.m.
+Results will be posted at the Supreme Court of Louisiana's website www.lasc.org, this web site and also on the walls of the Supreme Court.

 It is the applicant’s responsibility to notify the Committee on Bar Admissions of any mailing address, telephone number or email address changes.
 Notification should be made via email message to DeniseL@lascba.org or RhondaL@lascba.org.